naderman/composer-aws/README.md

-# composer-aws
+# composer-aws (ABANDONED)

 A composer plugin to load repository data and download packages from Amazon S3 with authentication support for private repositories.

 -----

-## Looking for a way to access private packages from AWS?
+## Using AWS S3 to host private packages?
 Check out [Private Packagist](https://packagist.com) for a better private Composer repository solution!

+This project has been abandoned and will not support Composer 2.0.
+If you are currently relying on this plugin to download packages from S3, you should consider using [Private Packagist](https://packagist.com) to manage your private packages.

 -----